maxgrove42/Room.io/README.md

 ### Configuration

 Before running the application, ensure you have MySQL installed and running.
-Create a database named `ROOMIO` and import any necessary schema or data.
+Create a database named `ROOMIO` and import any necessary schema or data (table definitions and sample data are located in the `/resources/sql/` folder).

-Update the `MYSQL connection parameters` in the application with your MySQL user, password, and other details as needed.
+Update the `MYSQL connection parameters` in the `/resources/config.properties` file with your MySQL user, password, and other details as needed.

 ### Installing Dependencies

-Install the required Python packages by running:
+Install the required Python packages (as described in requirements.txt) by running:

 ```
 pip install Flask pymysql bcrypt